 Whether you are in a dorm, or simply have a small space, monitors are a great alternative to large TVs for console gaming.
 Monitors are usually a lot cheaper, they look great close up, and they take up a lot less space.
 Many high-end gaming monitors also offer better motion performance and lower input lag than any TV on the market, which is great if you are a competitive online gamer.

-We've reviewed 56 monitors, and below you'll find our top 5 picks for the best monitors for PS4 and PS4 Pro gaming.
-See also our recommendations for the best curved gaming monitors, and the best 4k gaming monitors.
+We've reviewed 64 monitors, and below you'll find our top 5 picks for the best monitors for PS4 and PS4 Pro gaming.
+See also our recommendations for the best gaming monitors, the best curved gaming monitors, and the best 4k gaming monitors.
 If you're looking for a good pair of headphones, check out our recommendations for the best PS4 headsets.

 The LG 27UK650 is the best 4k monitor for PS4 gaming that we've tested so far.
 It is a very good 27" monitor with some great gaming features.
 It delivers good overall picture quality, with great peak brightness and wide viewing angles; perfect for quick co-op gaming sessions.

 The 27UK650 delivers great gaming performance.
 It has very good motion handling, thanks to an extremely fast response time that delivers smooth motion with very little blur trail behind fast-moving objects.
 It has a maximum 60 Hz refresh rate, which is just fine for PS4 gaming.
 It also has excellent input lag, ensuring a responsive gaming experience.